-Banh Khot Origin
+Banh Khot Origin and Curiosities

 Bahn khot can easily be called the Vietnamese version of mini-sized savory pancakes.
 They are usually fried then served while rolled up in some fresh mustard leaves as well as herbs.
 They are then dipped in fish sauce.
 Banh khot is usually light and delicate.
 It normally has a seriously crispy and golden-colored kind of barter.
 You can usually hear this crisp sound when you bite through it.